rameshkr1994/Data-Science-Cookbook/Model Deployment/Model-Monitoring/Notes.md

 In the previous segment we talked about why is it important monitor and maintain models.
 In this segment we will talk about why model performance decay over time.

-So, to get some intuition about
+So, to get some intuition about the problem, let's take a ten thousand feet view about what a model is and how it is generated.
+So, here on the screen we have a very p
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ3ODg3Mzg4M119
+eyJoaXN0b3J5IjpbLTk0ODA4Mzk5N119
 -->